Varan the Unbelievable: Crew

 Personnel taken from A Critical History and Filmography of Toho's Godzilla Series.

 Development

-In 1957, AB-PT Pictures approached Toho to co-produced a new kaiju film for television.
+In 1957, AB-PT Pictures approached Toho to co-produce a new kaiju film for television.
 At AB-PT's request, Toho planned for Varan the Unbelievable to be filmed in three parts, 30 minutes each, and with fade ins/outs for commercial breaks.
 Tanaka purposely gave the film a low budget and low production values to ensure a profit from the ABC sale.
 The film was intended to be a Japanese/American co-production, however, AB-PT collapsed during production.

 Writing

 Kuronuma was approached by Tanaka to write a new kaiju film, stating, "Rodan had arrived in the US, and a request for another came from [America] to Toho.
 Tanaka approached me, asking me to come up with something, anything."
 Sekizawa was tasked with writing the screenplay and was told to keep it "basic and simple."

 Sekizawa's early drafts used the subtitle "Monster of the East."
 A scene that Sekizawa wrote featured children pretending to be Varan but was cut from the film.